-Often, during the annual Remembrance events—the Festival of Remembrance and the National Service of Remembrance—Kate Middleton will wear three distinctive poppies on her coat.
-Ever wondered why?
+During the annual Remembrance events—the Festival of Remembrance and the National Service of Remembrance—Kate Middleton will often wear three distinctive poppies pinned to her coat.

 You’re not alone.
-This thoughtful accessory has become a hallmark of the Princess’s Remembrance attire, sparking curiosity among royal watchers, Kate fans and the wider public.
-It’s led to a lot of speculation.
+This thoughtful accessory has become a hallmark of the Princess’s Remembrance attire.
+It’s sparked curiosity among royal watchers, Kate fans and the wider public alike and led to a lot of speculation.

-Although Kate has never explained her choice, we’re all curious to know why.
+Although Kate has never explained her choice, we’re all curious to understand why.
 So, let’s take a look at the main theories:

 1) Does Kate Wear Three Poppies As A Tribute to Her Great-Grandmother’s Brothers?